panchiniak/proc-stuff/README.md

 14. Consider adding a view with json output listing users with keuys and only users wuth keys for fast deployment as fetcher URL in proc fields.

+15. Add a descryption to the "Type of identifier" field in the widget.

 *Re-encryption (encryption update)*

 1. Create a new multivalued field for wished set of recipients. **done**